baloise/design-system/packages/library/src/components/bal-card/readme.md

 # bal-card

-The `bal-card` component is a versatile component that can be combined easily wiht other componets.
+The card component is a versatile component that can be combined easily wiht other componets.

 <!-- Auto Generated Below -->